Who knew you had the option of choosing what material your bath will be made of?

 Enamel coating can chip but if precautions are taken to avoid this then a steel bath can last for decades.

-One of the most expensive bath materials on the market, cast iron is a timeless classic usually in the shape of a claw-foot bath (vintage or contemporary style).
+One of the most costly bath materials on the market, cast iron is a timeless classic usually in the shape of a claw-foot bath (vintage or contemporary style).

 Cast iron is extremely strong and durable and has fantastic heat retaining properties.
 No need to constantly top up your bath water!

-Older versions of cast irons baths were always made from mined iron ore, but today there are some more eco-friendly and cost-effective options.
-Apparently, cast iron can made up from scrap metal using things such as old water pipes and car parts.
+Older versions of cast irons baths were always made from mined iron ore.
+But today there are some more eco-friendly and cost-effective options.
+Did you know that cast iron can be made from scrap metal using things such as old water pipes and car parts?

 A thick enamel coating is applied and then fired onto the iron bath moulding to give its durable and high-gloss finish.

-The downside to this bath material is its weight.
+The downside to cast iron is its weight.
 These baths have a hefty weight alone but when combined with water they can be unsuitable for certain spaces.
-Upstairs bathrooms and apartments are not a good idea, however, can sometimes be possible with the addition of necessary structural reinforcements.
+Upstairs bathrooms and apartments are not a good idea, although sometimes it’s possible with necessary structural reinforcements in place.